Learn from my mistake. Preventing kitchen fires is serious business. I should have known better than to create the conditions for a dangerous fire.

-I started a kitchen fire at my stove yesterday.
 Although I’m embarrassed by what happened, I’m also lucky.
 There was no injury or damage.
-Why publicly disclose this tale of I-should-have-known-better?
+Why publicly disclose my wrong decision?
 Because I’m going to learn from my misadventure and you can too.

 Evening was fast approaching and I had to rush to get dinner on the table.
 (Already you can tell this is not going to end well.)
 I was not attentive enough as I heated oil in a pan; it got too hot, and then I compounded the problem by throwing vegetables into the pan.
 The fire flared up, huge flames reaching from my much loved cast iron pan, all the way up to the exhaust fan, several feet above the stove.